 Litecoin was created way back in 2011 by Charlie Lee, an ex-Google employee.
 It was built on the blockchain of Bitcoin itself, with the purpose of improving it.

 So, like Bitcoin, Litecoin is also just a digital currency and does not provide a platform for smart contracts.

-Litecoin has made it to the top 10 cryptocurrencies as it has stood the test of time and has been around for over 7 years.
+Litecoin has one of the most popular cryptocurrencies as it has stood the test of time and has been around for over 7 years.

 Pros of Litecoin

 - Litecoin transactions take around 2.5 minutes while it takes 10 minutes to complete a Bitcoin transaction.
-This is the reason that it is called “Lite”coin.
+This is the reason that it is called the “Lite” coin.

 - Average Litecoin transaction fees are around $0.179 against $1.8 of Bitcoin.

 Cons of Litecoin

 - Except for transaction speed, there is no other offering from Litecoin which can significantly differentiate it from others.
 It is facing stiff competition from coins that offer privacy, smart contracts, and international payments, etc.